 It’s no secret that Facebook advertising has proven its worth to businesses.
 Although it’s originally created to connect friends, Facebook has been helping businesses reach their target audiences and hit their marketing and sales goals.
-In fact, a significant rise in ad revenue was recorded from a 49% year-on-year growth to about $10.14 billion, which only means that there’s a significant appeal to businesses.
+In fact, Facebook’s ad revenue rose 25% to a record $20.7 billion in Q4 of 2019 from a year earlier, which only means that there’s a significant appeal to businesses.

 Today, not exploring the power of Facebook to capture leads is almost synonymous with missing huge marketing and sales opportunities.
 The social media platform offers a variety of ad formats to meet goals such as building brand awareness and increasing sales.
 Lead ads, video ads, page post engagement, carousel ads, and link click ads are just a few examples that can help people discover businesses on Facebook.

 Businesses or marketers, to be specific, can also create their own business page on Facebook to connect with users.
 As of December 31, 2017, Facebook already has 2.5 billion monthly active users worldwide, which translates to more chances of reaching the right audience.

 In this post, let’s make sense of the statistics to deeply understand how Facebook can be used as a lead generation machine.

 Facebook has a wide audience for different markets.

 - 2.5 billion monthly active users as of Q4 2019.
 (Statista)